gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy asked,
 pulling on her coat.

-Benício locked eyes with her.
+Ignacio locked eyes with her.
 "Anywhere but here.
 They ain't never come into th' valley before, but—Iffy,